[Please Note: This career fair session has already occurred. Go to the News Story for this event to read about what happened and view the recording.]

 Jiayang Sun (George Mason University)

-Jiayang Sun is professor, chair, and Bernard Dunn Eminent Scholar of the Department of Statistics, George Mason University.
-Currently, she recently served as the inaugural ASA/ACM/AMS/IMS/MAA/SIAM Science & Technology Policy Fellow, working as the Big Data Senior Fellow for Big Data Analytics in the leadership team for PDI at the USDA ARS, Office of National Programs (until the end of August 2020).
-Before she moved to the Washington, D.C. area, she was professor in the Department of Population and Quantitative Health Sciences and the director of the Center for Statistical Research, Computing and Collaboration (SR2c), Case Western Reserve University.
-She received her PhD in statistics from Stanford University.
+Jiayang Sun is Professor, Chair, and Bernard Dunn Eminent Scholar of the Department of Statistics, George Mason University.
+Before joining GMU in August 2019, she was a Professor in the Department of Population and Quantitative Health Sciences and the Director of the Center for Statistical Research, Computing and Collaboration (SR2c), Case Western Reserve University.
+She also served as the inaugurate ASA/ACM/AMS/IMS/MAA/SIAM Science & Technology Policy Fellow, working as the Big Data Senior Fellow for Big Data Analytics in the PDI leadership team at the USDA ARS, Office of National Programs between 9/1/2019-8/31/2020.
+She received her Ph.D. in statistics from Stanford University.
 Sun is an elected fellow of the American Statistical Association (ASA), an elected fellow of the Institute of Mathematical Statistics (IMS), and an elected member of the International Statistical Institute (ISI).
-She also served as the 2016 President of Caucus for Women in Statistics (CWS) and has been on various committees in the ASA, IMS, CWS, ISI, and other national and international professional panels and boards.
+She was also the 2016 President of Caucus for Women in Statistics (CWS) and has been on various committees in the ASA, IMS, CWS, ISI, and other national and international professional panels and boards.
+Her research interests have included simultaneous confidence bounds and multiple comparisons, biased sampling and measurement errors, mixtures, machine learning, causal Inference, crowdsourcing, EHR, text mining, network analysis, imaging, longitudinal, high-dimensional and big data, as well as interdisciplinary research.